premangshu05/efficient-page-replacement-simulator/README.md

  C.Features

-Multiple Page Replacement Algorithms: Supports FIFO, LRU, and Optimal algorithms.✔ User Input Options: Allows users to enter the number of memory frames and reference string.
-Performance Comparison: Displays the number of page faults for each algorithm.✔ Visual Representation: Shows memory allocation and page replacement process step-by-step.
+Multiple Page Replacement Algorithms: Supports FIFO, LRU, and Optimal algorithms.
+User Input Options: Allows users to enter the number of memory frames and reference string.
+Performance Comparison: Displays the number of page faults for each algorithm.
+Visual Representation: Shows memory allocation and page replacement process step-by-step.
 Scalability: Can be extended to include additional page replacement techniques (e.g., Clock Algorithm).

  D.Scope